Josh Bynes: Cincinnati Bengals

 On March 25, 2020, the Cincinnati Bengals signed Bynes to a one-year contract.
 He started all 16 games in 2020, recording a career-high 99 tackles, 1.0 sack, and two passes defensed.

 Carolina Panthers

 On August 11, 2021, Bynes was signed by the Carolina Panthers.
 On August 31, 2021, Bynes was released by the Panthers during final roster cuts.

 Baltimore Ravens (third stint)

-One day after being released by the Panthers, Bynes signed with Baltimore Ravens practice squad.
+One day after being released by the Panthers, Bynes signed with the Ravens' practice squad.
 On September 28, 2021, Bynes was promoted to the active roster.

-On April 8, 2022 the Ravens re-signed Bynes to a one-year contract.
+On April 8, 2022, the Ravens re-signed Bynes to a one-year contract.
 He was named a starting inside linebacker alongside Patrick Queen.
 He started the first seven games, but lost his starting job after the acquisition of Roquan Smith.
 He was a healthy scratch the next seven games before being released on December 23, 2022.
 He was re-signed to the practice squad on December 27.
 His practice squad contract with the team expired after the season on January 15, 2023.

+Retirement

+On December 8, 2023, Bynes signed a one day contract to officially retire a member of the Baltimore Ravens.

 NFL career statistics

+Coaching career

+In February 2024, the Seattle Seahawks announced the hiring of Bynes as their defensive assistant/linebackers coach as part of head coach Mike Macdonald's initial coaching staff.
+Bynes previously played under Macdonald during both their time with Ravens.